 So, if you’re wondering which online databases are worth your time, keep reading.
 We’re going to talk about a few different options.

-Airtable is designed for people who want to organize their daily workflows in database form.
+Airtable is designed for people who want to organize their daily workflows in database form and is one of the best Work OS tools available.
 It’s like a cross between Trello and Excel.
 Anyone who works in marketing, project management, ad agencies, and product experience teams will find the app useful.

 Airtable has five primary tools: Grid (like Excel), Calendar, Kanban, Gallery, and Form.
 The app also has a unique feature call Blocks.
 It lets you mix and match various parts of the five primary tools to create a workflow dashboard that exactly matches your needs.